kokizzu/go-mitmproxy/README.md

 ![](./assets/web-3.png)

-### Sponsor Me
+## Sponsor Me

 If you find this project helpful, consider buying me a cup of coffee.
 Feel free to reach out for any technical inquiries.

-The author is currently unemployed.
-If you have any full-time or part-time job opportunities, feel free to scan the QR code to add me on WeChat for further discussion.
+For business cooperation, outsourcing projects, etc., feel free to scan the QR code to add me on WeChat for further discussion.

 <table>
   <thead>